Talos4757/JetServer/README.md

 JetServer
 =========

-This is a server that runs in the National Instruments cRIO / RoboRIO and communicated withy NVIDIA Jetson TK1 via sockets.
+This is a server which runs on the National Instruments cRIO/RoboRIO and connects to our NVIDIA Jetson TK1 via sockets.
+Its purpose is to provide the system data about various targets in the field.